Erynnis pacuvius

 Taxonomic Note

 The was described by Lintner in 1878.
-Multiple reflect historical confusion or regional naming conventions: 'Pacuvius duskywing,' 'Dyar's duskywing,' and 'buckthorn duskywing' (the latter presumably referencing the Rhamnaceae, which includes Ceanothus and the true buckthorns in Rhamnus).
+Multiple reflect historical confusion or regional naming conventions: 'Pacuvius duskywing,' 'Dyar's duskywing,' and 'buckthorn duskywing' (the latter presumably referencing the plant Rhamnaceae, which includes Ceanothus and the true buckthorns in Rhamnus).

 Tags